 Why Do I Need a Personal Brand when I Have Worked So Hard to Create a Brand for My School?

-At Allerton Hill Consulting, we work hard with schools to create mission statements and actionable plans for growth and successful communication of those plans at every step of the way.
+At Allerton Hill Communications, we work hard with schools to create mission statements and actionable plans for growth and successful communication of those plans at every step of the way.
 The same careful attention that is paid to building a school’s brand should be paid to defining and managing your public identity, otherwise known as your “personal brand”.